Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 is thought by some to be enough only to define the Zukertort opening.
 It's a R&eacute;ti opening depending on how Black responds and how it goes from there.

+This might also be considered a R&eacute;ti opening, even though it looks like a Van Geet opening at first:

+1. Nc3 Nc6
+2. Nf3 Nf6

+Though that might not be considered a four knights game.

-Opponent might respond with the reversed Mexican defense or the black mustang defense.
+Opponent might respond to the R&eacute;ti opening with the reversed Mexican defense or the black mustang defense.

 Tennison gambit

+1. Nf3 d5
+2. e4

+Ruy L&oacute;pez opening, Spanish countergambit

+1. Nf3 d5
+2. e4 e5
+3. Bb5+ Nc6

 Dutch variation